Inveterate meddling #104: dedicated earth connections

 The Wrong Way

-One apparent alternative in order to provide a local earth would be to connect the new earth to the outlets supplying the system, and disconnecting the service earth.
+One apparent alternative in order to provide a local earth would be to connect the new earth to the outlets supplying the system, and disconnecting the service Earth.
 This is idea is worth exploring further only to highlight the risks it brings.
 The fundamental problem with DIY earth rods is simple: it's difficult to get even close to the service earth impedance (usually c.
-0.2 - 0.5 Ohms)- and the stake's impedance will vary with soil type, season, rainfall etc. One poster on the Naim Forum connected a digital multimeter between his house earth and a new earth stake in the garden:
+0.2 Ohms)- and the local stake's impedance will vary with soil type, season, rainfall etc. One poster on the Naim Forum connected a digital multimeter between his house earth and a new earth stake in the garden:

 AC was more of a surprise (the numbers weren't this high